 To prevent algae formation in the first place, AIC Roofing and Construction has you covered.
 We offer special shingles infused with GAF’s StainGuard Plus™ technology to help fight off algae formation.
 Unlike other copper granules, StainGuard Plus uses thousands of time-released copper microsites to prevent algae.
 As a result, it inhibits blue-green algae growth for far longer than cleaning alone.

 Our team is always ready to provide stellar roofing services.
-Call us at (859) 286-6008.
-We serve homeowners in Lexington and Winchester, KY.
+Contact us if your roof needs some TLC!
+We proudly serve homeowners in Lexington, Louisville, and Richmond Kentucky.